- What’s required for setup?

-- When users access the Clever Portal or an single sign-on (SSO) link, they’ll be prompted to log in to Clever using these credentials through clicking "Log in with Active Directory.:
+- When users access the Clever Portal or a single sign-on (SSO) link, they’ll be prompted to log in to Clever using these credentials through clicking 'Log in with Active Directory'

 - After users successfully log in to your Active Directory server, your ADFS instance will use claims rules to tell us which user is logging in.

-Please note: Because the credentials are entered only on the Active Directory login page, Clever will never know the usernames and passwords of your users.
+Please note: Because the credentials are entered only on the Active Directory login page, Clever will never know the usernames and passwords for your users.

 You'll need to configure Active Directory to connect with Clever single sign-on (SSO).
 You'll need to update two areas:

 - In ADFS Management, open Trust Relationships > Relying Party Trusts.